Board Committees

 Risk Oversight Committee

-The Risk Oversight Committee (ROC) is responsible for developing, approving, and overseeing the risk management framework and program of the Bank and its Subsidiaries, including its implementation by management.
+- Development, approval, and oversight of the risk management framework and program of the Bank and its Subsidiaries, including its implementation by management.

 - Defines the SBC Group risk appetite.
-In setting the risk appetite, the Committee considers the business environment, regulatory landscape, and the group’s long-term interests and ability to manage risk.
+In setting the risk appetite, the Committee considers the business environment, regulatory landscape, and the group’s long- term interests and ability to manage risk.

 - Oversees the development of, approves, and oversees the implementation of policies and procedures relating to the management of risks throughout the group.